LangChain gives the agent vertical a concrete framework layer

 That keeps the page rooted in real stack evidence instead of generic "AI app" labeling.

 Early in the transition, editorial content has to do some of the trust-building work that raw catalog size cannot do yet.
-A page like this explains why the tool matters, links into the relevant tool page, and gives the /agents hub more internal-linking surface before the vertical has reached full density.
+A page like this explains why the tool matters, links into the LangChain tool page, and gives the /agents hub more internal-linking surface before the vertical has reached full density.